 Such content collaboration allows programs to scale with autonomy, authenticity and measurement.
 The one-off posts are easier to track and measure, but nobody believes those activations provide more long-term value than ongoing relationships and content.
 Measurement remains an important part of the investment in these athlete partnership relationships.
 It’s just less linear than the one-off sponsored posts of years past.

 (Recommended read: Eight Ways to Demonstrate Value to Sponsors Through Social Media)

 Bringing the business and athlete parts of the organization together is definitely a trend accelerated by COVID-19.
 But it’s here to stay.
 Organizations that think their athletes don’t want to be supported on social media are already falling behind.
 And brands that encourage their athletes to showcase their lifestyle, not pitch products, have been benefitting with increased reach and loyalty for months.
 Increased brand affinity results from just about every aspect of this mutually beneficial relationship.

 This type of athletic partnership will only increase in value, opportunity and importance in the years to come.
 And, this isn’t a trend that will quickly fade, as authenticity lives right at the center of it.
-If you want to learn more about brand-athlete collaboration and mutual media exchange, then learn more about Greenfly or set up a call with us to chat!
+See more examples of brand-athlete collaboration and media sharing here, learn more about Greenfly, or set up a call with us to chat!